Sweets & Dessert

 By: Kristine Underwood

 This cherry almond skillet cake is a simple yet elegant dessert that's made with tart cherries, a tender almond flavored batter, and a golden, crunchy topping with sliced almonds and turbinado sugar.
-Baked to perfection in a cast iron skillet, it's the perfect balance of sweet, nutty, and tangy flavors, making it an irresistible dessert.
+Baked to perfection in a cast iron skillet, it's the perfect balance of sweet and tangy flavors.

 No ratings yet